-What is a Sunscreen Roller Shade?
+What is a SUNSHADE Roller Shade?

 Any roller shade fabric acts as a sunscreen and some decorative fabrics even allow for some exterior visibility when the shade is down.